MiaArmstrong/WhyIsThereBaconInTheSoap/README.md

 that's it.
 Now run the test suite using the same `npm test` command and there will be a link you can follow at the bottom of the test results to see the cucumber report.
 You will need to login to Gitlab to see the report.

+# Approach:

+- This framework uses page object model.
+All the reusable generic functions are located in the base page.
+The page specific functions are located on their specific page (googleSearchPage, etc.).
+All the functions that drive the test steps are in the Step Definition file.
+All the BDD scenarios/ steps are in the feature file.
+The locators are organized at the top of each page object file for ease of access for updates, etc.

+- All the locators are using xpaths but could use other types of locators.

+- The API request is done using node-fetch.
+The API endpoint was found through research but is static becasue it represents a physical location so although I could have gotten that endpoint programmatically I chose to use get the endpoint and set it.

+- More work could be done to customize the cucumber report.
+I would like to see the assertions for each step in the report itself.
+I would also like to set the variables when the test is run instead of having to do it manually.